nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### Group Remark Feature
+### Adding a Group Remark

 #### Implementation

+The Group Remark mechanism is facilitated by the `Group Remark` class, involving other classes like `Group`.
+It implements the following operation:

+* `Group#setGroupRemark()` — Sets the group's remark.

-The proposed group remark feature is facilitated by the `Group` class.
-It includes a `Group Remark` field and implements the `Group#setGroupRemark()` operation.
-This feature is exposed in the `Model` interface as `Model#addGroupRemark()`.
+This operation is exposed in the `Model` interface as `Model#addGroupRemark()`.

 Here's an example usage scenario and how the group remark mechanism behaves at each step:

-**Step 1.** The user creates a group called `CS2103T`.
-The `Group` is initialized with an empty `groupRemark`.
+**Step 1.** The user creates a group called "CS2103T".
+The group is initialized with an empty `groupRemark`.

-**Step 2.** The user executes the `remark g/CS2103T r/Quiz tomorrow` command to add the remark "Quiz tomorrow" to the `CS2103T` group.
+**Step 2.** The user executes the `remark g/CS2103T r/Quiz tomorrow` command to add the remark "Quiz tomorrow" to the "CS2103T" group.
 The `GroupRemarkCommandParser` extracts the group and remark from the input and creates a `GroupRemarkCommand`, which calls `Model#addGroupRemark(groupName, groupRemark)`.
-The model retrieves the existing `CS2103T` group from the database and calls the group's `Group#setRemark(groupRemark)`, adding the `groupRemark` to the group.
+The model retrieves the existing "CS2103T" group from the database and calls the group's `Group#setGroupRemark(groupRemark)`, setting the "Quiz tomorrow" as the `groupRemark` of the group.

 **Note:** If the user wants to modify the group remark, they can execute the same command with the new remark.
-The existing remark will be deleted and overwritten, and the new remark is stored in the group.
+The existing remark will be overwritten, and the new remark is stored in the group.

 The following activity diagram summarizes what happens when a user executes a new command: